45th Infantry Regiment (United States): History

 The 45th, along with the 57th Infantry Regiment, were the first two infantry regiments of the Philippine Scouts which were formed after World War I.

-Th regiment was stationed at Camp Gordon, Georgia, as of June 1919 as a separate regiment, and was transferred on 4 September 1919 to Camp Dix, New Jersey.
+The regiment was stationed at Camp Gordon, Georgia, as of June 1919 as a separate regiment, and was transferred on 4 September 1919 to Camp Dix, New Jersey.
 It was then transferred on 25 October 1920, less enlisted personnel and equipment, to Fort Mason, California, and sailed on 5 November 1920 to the Philippines with officer cadre, records, and colors, aboard the USAT Thomas.
 It arrived 2 December 1920 at Manila, and transferred to Fort William McKinley the following day, where it was reorganized as a Philippine Scout regiment by the assignment of the personnel and equipment of the inactivated 1st Philippine Infantry Regiment (Provisional).
 The 1st Battalion (minus Companies A and B) concurrently transferred to Camp John Hay, while Companies A and B transferred to Pettit Barracks.
 The regiment was assigned to the Philippine Division on 22 October 1921.
 The regiment was most well-known for its participation in the Battle of the Philippines (1941-42) during World War II and their eventual surrender to Japanese forces on 10 April 1942.
 In 1946, the regiment, less the 1st Battalion activated as the 77th Infantry, was reorganized as the 45th Infantry, but was inactivated in 1948 and disbanded on 10 October 1951.